Why So Few People are Willing to Pay the Price to be Successful

-From Apple and Spanx to FUBU and Google, they each took years to develop, pushed through lots and lots of failures and dark nights, and held strong with rock solid faith through it all.
+From Apple and Spanx to FUBU and Google, they each took years to develop, pushed through many failures, and held strong with rock-solid faith through it all.

-Pushing through when everything is going against you and others are telling you to quit, but you KNOW this is where you belong & what you need to be doing, your faith and resolve only strengthens.
-You dig in, looking to make sure you’ve got the right team around you and that you don’t have any weak spots that aren’t being addressed.
+You dig in to ensure you’ve got the right team around you and that you don’t have any weak spots that aren’t being addressed.

 But even then…

-And you’ll be upset, surprised, perhaps even a little bit angry or bitter for a brief moment…but it won’t last long, because you know that you’re going to learn quickly from the failure and build yourself back up even better, smarter, stronger, and more focused than before.
+You know that you’ll learn quickly from the failure and build yourself up even better, smarter, stronger, and more focused than before.

 4. People will tell you you’re wrong, stupid, naive, or dumb

-And those who quit will let those voices and opinions take a hold and eat away at their faith.
+Those who quit will let those voices and opinions take hold and eat away at their faith.

-Don’t let those who are too scared to go after what they TRULY want, deter you from getting that which you want, and deserve.
+Don’t let those who are too scared to go after what they truly want deter you from getting what you want and deserve.

 If just being ambitious were enough, we wouldn’t have the hard times we endure, and anyone who wanted would be successful.